Lucien Rudaux: Biography

 From 1903, he was a science writer and artist for Nature and, from 1905, for L'Illustration.

 He was in military service from August 1914 in the 79th Territorial Infantry Regiment.
 In 1915 he joined the 10th nursing section until 1917.

 In 1936, he lived in 113 Boulevard Saint-Michel in Paris.

 In 1912 he was appointed an Officer of Public Instruction.
 He was a member of the Astronomical Society of France and the National Meteorological Office.
-In 1936, he was awarded a knighthood (Chevalier) in the Legion of Honour.
+In 1936, he was made a Knight (Chevalier) of the Legion of Honour.

 Astronomical activities

 He was the director of a small observatory, Donville-les-Bains in Normandy, and contributed to the establishment of the "Astronomy" in the "Palais de la découverte".